BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand construction related expert witness designations, the Anaheim, California Construction Expert Directory delivers a wide range of trial support and consulting services to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
-BHA provides building related consulting and expert witness support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Employing in house assets which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings a wealth of experience and local capabilities to Anaheim and the surrounding areas.
+Leveraging from approximately 5000 building and construction related expert designations, the Anaheim, California Construction Expert Directory delivers a wide range of trial support and consulting services to developers, risk managers, and construction claims professionals concerned with construction defect, scheduling, and delay claims.
+BHA provides construction related litigation support and expert consulting services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
+In connection with in house assets which include construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the construction experts group brings national experience and local capabilities to Anaheim and the surrounding areas.

 Construction Expert Witness News & Info